18F/bug-bounty/project-instructions.md

 Time spent on those bug bounty tasks should be Tocked as `411 - TTS Acq / Customer Acq / Bug Bounty`, but time spent on actually resolving the issues should be Tocked to the project itself.
+In other words: if you're doing work that you would have done if _your team_ had discovered the bug, Tock it to your own project as usual.
+But if it's work you have to do specifically because the bounty program found the bug, Tock it to Bug Bounty.

 Expect to spend on the order of 4-8 hours a week on bounty management tasks.
 If at any point you're spending more, that might indicate something is wrong and you should let the bug bounty team know.